 - If Internet search results leave you feeling perpetually anxious about your health, make an appointment to see a health care provider.

-For more articles you might like, from Google's algorithm to whether everyone has claustrophobia or not, see the links on the next page.
+For more articles you might like, from Google's algorithm to whether everyone has claustrophobia or not, see the links below.